 - The subject matter of any conversations

-The best approach is to organize your thoughts before calling, which means reviewing any relevant correspondence and policy language.
+- The best approach is to organize your thoughts before calling, which means reviewing any relevant correspondence and policy language.
 It is also advisable to highlight important information you may want to reference during the call.
-If you are clear, concise and organized during telephone calls, you will tend to have better results.
+If you are clear, concise, and organized during telephone calls, you will tend to have better results.

 - Confirm Oral Communications in Writing: while taking careful notes will provide an effective resource if you need to retrace your steps and explain your situation to a Florida insurance claims attorney, your understanding of the conversation may be radically different from that of the insurance company representative.
 In some cases, these discrepancies can be attributable to a genuine misunderstanding, but sometimes, the insurance adjuster or other representative of the insurance company might suffer from “selective recall.”
-Telephone conversations should be verified with a letter confirming the insurance carrier representative’s understanding of the discussion.
+Telephone conversations should be verified with a letter, fax, or email confirming the insurance carrier representative’s understanding of the discussion.

-- Let a Florida Insurance Attorney Speak for You: If your insurance company is refusing to cooperate in adjusting and paying your claim, you should seek legal advice from an experienced lawyer who can answer your questions, protect your rights, and help you avoid making critical mistakes.
+- Let a Florida Insurance Attorney Speak for You: If your insurance company is refusing to cooperate in adjusting and paying your claim, you should seek legal advice from an experienced insurance claims lawyer who can answer your questions, protect your rights, and help you avoid making critical mistakes.
 When you talk directly to your insurer, it is easy to make critical mistakes and damaging disclosures.
-Further, the insurer might ask you to participate in an examination under oath, which can be intimidating, so it important to have a Florida insurance claims attorney balance the scales of justice.
+Further, the insurer might ask you to participate in an examination under oath, which can be intimidating, so it is important to have a Florida insurance claims attorney balance the scales of justice.

 If your insurance company is using sharp practices or otherwise fails to process and pay your claim in a timely manner, you might have a legal claim for financial compensation.
-My law firm represents policyholders in claims disputes in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.